archercreat/NoWarbird/README.md

 # NoWarbird - Warbird devirtualization attempt

 NoWarbird is a devirtualization project inspired by https://github.com/airbus-seclab/warbirdvm.
 The main goal of this project was to see how devirtualized binary would look like as well as to learn [REMILL](https://github.com/lifting-bits/remill).
+Warbird VM usually holds heavily obfuscated whitebox AES-128-ECB implementation, which is why recompiled functions are more than 10KB in size.

 The devirtualization idea is simple:
 - Lift each handler into separate LLVM function